bids-standard/bids-validator/README.md

 A note about OS X, the dependencies for the browser require a npm package called node-gyp which needs xcode to be installed in order to be compiled.

-1. Create a seperate directory with the gh-pages branch in it.
+1. Create a separate directory with the gh-pages branch in it.
 2. The local version of the validator needs to be added to npm.
 This is done through the command `npm --save relative/path/to/bids-validator`.
 3. In the gh-pages package.json file replace `bids-validator: "latest"` with `bids-validator: "relative/path/to/bids-validator` so if the normal bids-validator project is in the same directory as the gh-pages project this line would read `bids-validator: "../bids-validator".
 This will install your local version of the bids-validator project instead of going to the central npm repository.
 4. The default gh-pages application minifies javascript.
 This make it difficult to test things locally.
 To disable minification of javascript comment out the line `.pipe(uglify())` in gulpfule.js
 5. In the gh-pages directory execute `npm install` and then `gulp build` this will install all the dependencies of the bids-validator browser application and build it.